beacon-biosignals/Ray.jl/docs/src/building-artifacts.md

 ### Artifacts

-The `ray_julia` artifacts are hosted via [GitHub releases](https://github.com/beacon-biosignals/Ray.jl/releases) and will be downloaded automatically for any supported platform.
+The `ray_julia` artifacts are hosted via [GitHub releases](https://github.com/beacon-biosignals/Ray.jl/releases) and will be downloaded automatically for any supported platform which installs Ray.jl.

-To update the artifacts perform the following steps:
+To update the Ray.jl artifacts for a new release perform the following steps:

-1. Create a new branch (based off of `origin/HEAD`) and update the Ray.jl version in the `Project.toml` file.
+1. Create a new branch (based off of `origin/HEAD`) and bump the Ray.jl version in the `Project.toml` file.
 Commit and push this change to a new PR.
 The Julia CI jobs created by this PR will build the artifacts required to make a new release.

 2. Wait for the CI workflows to complete for the created PR.